pierre-cm/galbe/docs/concepts/router.md

 When multiple routes could match a given request, Galbe resolves them with backtracking in the following priority: exact segment match → parameter match (`:param`) → wildcard match (`*`).
 A trailing `*` also matches the parent path (e.g. `/foo/*` matches both `/foo/bar` and `/foo`).

+## Registration conflicts

+Two kinds of conflict are reported at registration time, on `stderr`, outside production (`BUN_ENV=production` silences them):

+- **A redefined route** — registering the same method and path twice overwrites the first, silently before. `route GET /items redefined — previous registration overwritten`.
+- **Colliding parameter names** — `/user/:id` and `/user/:name` are the *same* trie node, and the first registered name wins for both. `/user/:name collides with /user/:id — param routes share one trie node regardless of name`.

+Pass `router.warn` in the [Configuration](../reference/configuration.md#routerwarn) to route these somewhere else, or to turn them into errors.

 ## Caching

 To improve performance, Galbe can cache resolved routes.
 This is particularly useful for dynamic routes that are accessed frequently.